atait/kicad-python/README.md

 **Effect:** You can now use the full KiCad built-in SWIG wrapper, the `kicad-python` package, and any non-GUI plugins you are developing *outside of the pcbnew application*.
 It is useful for batch processing, remote computers, procedural layout, continuous integration, and use in other software such as FreeCAD and various autorouters.

 ### pykicad
 [pykicad](https://github.com/dvc94ch/pykicad) is an excellent package written by David Craven.
 It is complementary to this one. `kicad-python` wraps the SWIG library provided by KiCAD devs, while `pykicad` works independently by implementing its own parser of ".kicad_pcb" files.
 This means that `pykicad` is pure python, while `kicad-python` is not.
 It also means that `kicad-python` can work within the pcbnew GUI terminal.
 It can also control GUI features, such as refreshing display, processing based on selections, and moving the view window.
-Both work for batch processing.

-Because it wraps the official kicad API, `kicad-python` can also adapt to file format updates - this version should (in theory) work with any version of KiCad 5 or 6.
+Both packages work for batch processing; however, ".kicad_pcb" format changed between versions.
+Because it wraps the official kicad API, `kicad-python` can also adapt to file format updates - this version should work with any version of KiCad 5/6/7/(8?)

 ## Examples
 These all should work in the pcbnew 5 or 6 GUI terminal on Mac/Windows/Linux.